 Founder, President, and Chairman of the Board

-Richard Greco Jr. is an American businessman, educator, former United States Government official, and long-standing trustee and benefactor of educational, cultural, and civic institutions.
+Richard Greco Jr. is an American business executive, educator, former United States Government official, and long-standing trustee and benefactor of educational, cultural, and civic institutions.
 He was appointed by the President of the United States and confirmed by the Senate as the nation's 19th Assistant Secretary of the Navy (Financial Management and Comptroller) and served from 2004 to 2007.
-In this role, Greco was the chief financial officer of the Department of the Navy, responsible for an annual budget of more than $130 billion and a financial management workforce of 9000 professionals, including budgeters, analysts, auditors, fiscal lawyers, Congressional relations officers, and financial operations personnel The Department of the Navy would be equivalent to the 7th largest corporation in the world based on revenues.
+In this role, Greco was the chief financial officer of the Department of the Navy, responsible for an annual budget of more than $130 billion and a financial management workforce of 9000 professionals, including budgeters, auditors, fiscal lawyers, and Congressional relations officers.
 He also served as National President of the American Society of Military Comptrollers, chairman of the Department of the Navy audit committee, a member of the Acquisition Integrity Board, and the Executive Committee of the United States Naval Academy.
 For exceptional service Greco was twice awarded the Department of the Navy's Distinguished Public Service Medal, the highest civilian medal awarded by the Navy.
 In 2002, prior to his nomination and confirmation by the Senate, Mr. Greco was appointed by the President as a White House Fellow, a Presidential appointment he applied for after the terrorist attacks of September 11, 2001.